 Compassionate Communities is your way to show that your classroom or school are subscribing to certain values in your interactions with kids.
 When you enter your name and address below, you'll signify your commitment to the values of Compassionate Communities and intention to adhere to those values.
-And you can then link a page where you can download posters and decals for your classroom.
+And you'll be linked to a page where you can download posters and decals for your classroom.

 Statement of Our Values